-- living in warmer climates
+- living in a warmer climate

-- being on a low-sodium diet
+- eating a low-sodium diet

-- Low sodium levels in both blood and urine mean your body is not taking in enough sodium.
+- Low sodium levels in both your blood and your urine mean your body is not taking in enough sodium.
 There may also be too much water in your body.

 Treatment for low blood sodium varies depending on the cause.
 It may include: